Cal State University Fullerton

 - Cath Lab

-Minimum cumulative GPA of 3.2 on a 4.0 scale in the BSN or MSN.
+Minimum cumulative GPA of 3.2 on a 4.0 scale in the last 60 semester units of college/university coursework.
 A competitive applicant will have 3.5 GPA and all A’s in their undergraduate science classes.

 All applicants, regardless of citizenship, whose preparatory education was principally in a language other than English, must demonstrate competence in English by taking the TOEFL test.
 A minimum score of 550 (paper) or 80 (iBT) on the TOEFL test is required.